This little device is clutch if you’re trying to get pregnant

 We independently select and share the products we love—and may receive a commission if you choose to buy.

 Trying to get pregnant?
 There’s a new device for that.
 Trying to not get pregnant?
 That same device can also serve as a tool in your overall fertility awareness.

 Meet kegg, a 2-in-1 fertility tracker that measures changes in your cervical mucus, to predict and identify ovulation.

-Birth control and devices that help you to get pregnant are a highly personal decision.
-For me, I have always gravitated towards more natural forms of birth control—like barrier methods and fertility trackers.
+Birth control and devices that help when you are trying to conceive are a highly personal decision.
+For me, I have always gravitated toward more natural forms of birth control—like barrier methods and fertility trackers.
 I also geek out over new devices in the #femtech space that enable users to more accurately track their personal fertility and cycles, making getting pregnant a more empowered, and less mysterious, process.

 I was excited to try kegg, a new medical device inserted vaginally (think small vibrator size) that measures cervical fluid, helping you to identify the exact dates of your fertility window and peak ovulation.
 Primarily built as a way to help women identify the exact time of ovulation to get pregnant, it can also be used as a complementary tool to help confirm ovulation for those who use Fertility Awareness Methods.

 Kegg tracks the changes of electrolyte levels in vaginal fluids associated with the beginning and the end of the fertile window, allowing you to know exactly what’s going on inside your body, in real-time.